adamniedzielski/cli-nerd.com/_posts/2016-09-12-functions-are-better-than-components.markdown

 library for building UIs (he's unfamiliar with frontend development).
 Walking him through the code I've realised how complex React actually is – and how much explanation was necessary to get him to be productive.

-I'd like to share my observations and explain how they let me to believe that functions are a much better way of building UIs than React components are.
+I'd like to share my observations and explain how they let me to believe that pure functions in combination with state management are a much better way of building UIs than React components are.

 ## A Quick Intro to Elm's Syntax